 - cells and biomacromolecules

-- structure to properties and activities
+- linking structure to properties and activity

 During semester 2, the knowledge and skills developed and established in semester 1 are revisited and applied to specific topics, namely: